h600884/QuizApp-Oblig3/README.md

 ## Test cases:

 ### 1. Clicking a button in the main-menu takes you to the right sub-activity (i.e. to the Quiz or the Database; testing one button is enough):
-   - The test checks if you click on the gallery button in the main menu, you actually get sent to the gallery.
-This is expected to pass.
+   - The test checks that if you click on the gallery button in the main menu, you actually get sent to the gallery.
+This case is expected to pass.
 <img width="683" alt="Skjermbilde 2024-04-14 kl  16 35 35" src="https://github.com/h600884/QuizApp-Oblig3/assets/89258811/3c688d14-38b2-48cd-a817-8fc245a449a4">

 ### 2. Is the score updated correctly in the quiz (submit right/wrong answer and check if the score is correct afterwards):
-  - The test checks if you click on the first button in the quiz, and the answer is wrong, the test will pass.
-There is a 33% chance that the test will fail since the options is randomized.
+  - The test checks that if you click on the first button in the quiz, and the answer is wrong, the score is updated to zero correct of one.
+This case has a 33% chance that the test will not pass, because the options buttons is randomized.
 <img width="684" alt="Skjermbilde 2024-04-14 kl  16 35 58" src="https://github.com/h600884/QuizApp-Oblig3/assets/89258811/97b9d1c9-7b91-42db-880b-a16f22234bfe">

 ### 3. A test that checks that the number of registered pictures/persons is correct after adding/deleting an entry.